ThiagoBfim/java-certification/main/src/main/java/org/bomfim/review/Notes.md

 > Just add an empty module-info.java to the jar. - If you don't export a package then other modular jars cannot access classes from this jar.
 > Every module must reside in a directory (or a jar) of its own.

+> If a module wants to read another module but only temporarily, it can request such access using command line options.

+> Although not recommended, it is possible to customize what packages a module exports from the command line;

+> Modules allows a sealed class and its direct subtypes to be members of different packages

 ----